All photos by Rebecca Miller

 You and me both.
 I can’t fathom it.

 But I did a little research: my best friend in NY I met 13 years ago.
 She was my boss in California at a Buffalo Exchange and she moved out here 12 years ago and opened the first Buffalo here and ended up having a daughter unexpectedly.
 She is such a badass mom; she has an eight-year-old.
 When she split with her boyfriend, I was home, I’d just finished the last of the Too True touring and I took a year to write.
 That sounds crazy self-indulgent, but it was honestly just because I wrote the worst songs for so long!
 [Laughs.]
 It wasn’t out of laziness.
 I wrote 45 terrible songs!
-But anyway, we started hanging out more and I had this weird realization: this is my best friend and she’s a mom and I don’t have a relationship with her child and this is not cool.
+But anyway, we started hanging out more and I had this weird realization where I was like OK, this is my best friend and she’s a mom and I don’t have a relationship with her child and this is not cool.
 I offered to babysit.
 It hasn’t been as consistent recently because I’ve had to start to travel for work again, but I started taking her daughter every Saturday.
 We’d meet at The Wren in the East Village and she’s insane and amazing, and so in a funny way I think that’s sort of part of my reconciliation with the fact that I’m not going to have children—at least not right now.
 But I love kids and it’s been cool to be around that!

 No!
 We have a really cute backstory!
 Garbage was my first concert when I was 12 or 13.
 It was on their first tour and my Dad took me and he was like, I’ll go and you can bring your best friend and I’ll hide.
 He’s always been real cool.
 I don’t really remember the show specifically at all other than being really close to the stage, but I have one memory where they did this thing where everybody came up to the line of the stage and she was playing guitar and I remember looking up to this wall of gods and goddesses.
 I knew I wanted to do that already, it just took me hundreds of years to figure out how to get up there myself.
 So that was a really crystallized moment for me.
 I loved there first and second albums, the Romeo + Juliet soundtrack.

 That was a reject from their first album!
 I learned that when I went to their 20th anniversary show at King’s Theater.
 So anyway, I’m in NYC doing press for the first Dum Dum Girls record, maybe the second one, and I was running around with my A&R guy at the time.
 We’re walking down the street and this woman walks by us, and I just think wow that’s an amazing leopard print coat and she has amazing red hair, I’m just like, that woman is stylin.’
 We’re trying to decide whether to take the subway or a cab and Dean, my A&R guy, is like we need to get a cab, we’re going to be late.
 And as I’m looking at the cab pulling over I realized that this woman and this guy are waiting for a cab and for whatever reason the car stops at us first, even though they had been waiting.
 As I’m looking back I’m like, that’s fucking Shirley Manson in that coat, kind of swearing at us stealing her cab and I’m mortified!
-Dean!
+I’m like, Dean!
 What did you do?!
 I was like, I’m going to Tweet an apology.
 For all the reasons social media is obnoxious because of how close you can get to people you shouldn’t be close to, there’s also moments where you can take advantage of it!
 I was like, I’m so sorry I stole your cab earlier, honest mistake, I’m such a fan, I’m mortified.
 She has this perfect response of course and then we became internet friends and then Dum Dum Girls ended up playing some shows with them randomly so we met properly them.
 She’s so cool.

 She might be one of the coolest people I’ve ever interviewed.

 I think she may be, yeah.
 And in no way trying to date her, but I had to say to her, you were my first show and you were a big reason why I decided to pursue this.
 I’m sure she’s heard that a million times but she was very gracious.
 We stayed in touch!
-When I started to be uncertain about what my next move was, we emailed a few times, and this is not in a true sense of the word mentor, but she definitely offered a lot of perspective and advice and I was really grateful to hear it from nobody I worked with.
-And not only somebody who has an objective view of my situation, but 20 years of dealing with it herself, and lots of ins and outs of the industry.
+When I started to be uncertain about what my next move was, we emailed a few times and not in a true sense of the word mentor, but she definitely offered a lot of perspective and advice and I was really grateful to hear it from nobody I worked with.
+And not only somebody who has an objective view of my situation, but 20 years of dealing with it herself and lots of ins and outs of the industry.

 I love that we’ve spent half of this date talking about her.
 She’s the best!
 But back to love stuff.
 Do you believe that there’s only one love of your life?